AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 * 4a.
 User inputs a commands that does not exist in list of commands

     * 4a1.
-Devbooks shows an error message
+DevBooks shows an error message
     * 4a2.
-Devbooks prompts user to select available command
+DevBooks prompts user to select available command
     * 4a3.
 User selects a command from list of available command

   Steps 4a1–4a3 are repeated until available command is selected.